 You also have full access to edit the HTML and CSS of your store so you can customize the look of your theme the way you want to.

 Wix: Ease of Use

 When you choose an eCommerce platform, it is essential that it is easy to learn and use.

 That’s why we would like to compare both Wix and Shopify when it comes to usability, user-experience and ease of use.

-Wix: ease of use – Wix is one of the easiest and intuitive platforms to use.
+Wix is one of the easiest and intuitive platforms to use.
+Some of the best websites operate on Wix today.
 They have excellent user experience and website builder that make it so simple to create your first online store.